13 Signs That You May Be ‘Bugged’

 #12) You hear an intermittent “chirp” inside or around your vehicle

-Apple AirTags are increasingly being used by criminals to illegally track persons and vehicles for illicit purposes.
-If the AirTag is away from the phone it’s paired to for an extended period of time it will give off an occasional random chirp sound.
+Apple AirTags are increasingly used by criminals to illegally track persons and vehicles for illicit purposes.
+If the AirTag is away from the phone it’s paired to for an extended period, it will give off an occasional random chirp sound.

 #13) You suspect you are being followed while driving

-If there is a hidden microphone or camera in the car, the suspect may need to stay within a certain range of the device to acquire the recordings.
+If a hidden microphone or camera is in the car, the suspect may need to stay within a specific range of the device to acquire the recordings.

 Start Your Investigation

-While this list is not exhaustive or definitive indicators that you are bugged, it is enough to warrant further investigation.
-If you feel you are experiencing any of the above noted indicators please reach out to us for a complementary confidential consultation.
+While this list is not exhaustive or definitive of indicators that you are bugged, it is enough to warrant further investigation.
+If you are experiencing any of the above-noted indicators, please get in touch with us at 719-301-3931 for a complimentary, confidential consultation.

 About Technical Surveillance Solutions (TSS)

 TSS is a company that specializes in providing Technical Surveillance Countermeasures (TSCM) services and training.
-The firm is based in Denver, Colorado Springs and Pueblo, Colorado with personnel distributed throughout the United States prepared to travel on short notice.
-The company is comprised of skilled professionals who have vast experience in law enforcement and military backgrounds, accumulating over a century of combined expertise.
+The firm is based in Denver, Colorado Springs, and Pueblo, Colorado, with personnel distributed throughout the United States prepared to travel on short notice.
+TSS comprises skilled professionals with vast experience in law enforcement and military backgrounds, accumulating over a century of combined expertise.
 This team includes retired military personnel, seasoned police officers, former members of the Seal Team, and Special Forces operatives specializing in national security.
 They possess knowledge in both offensive and defensive electronic surveillance tactics, providing insightful insights into protective and investigative countermeasures.